-Sermon for Ash Wednesday C, 2016
+Sermon for the Fourth Sunday in Lent C, 2016

 Grace, mercy and peace be unto you from God the Father and Jesus Christ our Lord.

 In the beloved parable of the prodigal son, there is one thing that can easily be overlooked:

 EVERYTHING BELONGS TO THE FATHER.

 The father is certainly a rich man.
 No matter what happens he never takes into account the cost of anything.
 His son comes and asks for his portion of the inheritance and the father doesn’t hesitate.
 One third of everything is given to the younger son.
 (The first-born would get a double portion.)
 The father is not concerned about how he will take care of himself or the rest of the household with this portion of the estate gone.

 The younger son wants nothing to do with his family except to spend its wealth.
 It has often been pointed out that, in asking for his inheritance earlier, this younger son is in effect saying, “Dad, I wish you would just go ahead and die.”
 When he gets his share of the estate, he liquidates everything and leaves without looking back.
 But this does not change the fact that he is his father’s son.
 His father is not dead.
 And every coin in his pocket is his father’s.

 When the younger son returns home, the father welcomes him back.
 He gives him clothes, sandals and a ring, all indicating that he is received back not as a slave, but as a son.
 He is still his father’s boy.